ZubairMohamed/Zesty-Lion-Clothing/README.md

 # Welcome to the Zesty Lion Clothing Store!

+The best clothing store known to man!
+I attempted to implement all requirements as laid out by the specs.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.3.8.

 1. You will need node package manager to install the dependencies.

 2. You will need the angular cli to get this package to work.

 ## Instructions